rayzerbrain/sm64-nsp/README.md

 The default controls are shown on launch, they are:

 Start: enter

 A Button: menu

 B Button: del

 Z Trigger: doc

 Analog Controls: Touchpad

 C Buttons (up, down left, right): 8, 2, 4, 6, accordingly

 Escape exits the game, and pressing Control brings up a profiling screen, which shows your current FPS.

-## Contributing

-Contributions are welcome, especially if you can find any areas of performance improvement.

 ## Credits